South Florida Fair: Events

 The main event on the fairgrounds is the annual South Florida Fair, which occurs over a 17-day period, generally in the last two weeks of January each year.
 Over the past several years, the annual fair has incorporated a theme as a means of stimulating tourism as well as the educational and cultural interest of the residents of Palm Beach County.
 For instance, "Florida" was featured at the 1998 fair and "Alaska"; "Tales of the American West"; "New England"; "Hollywood"; "Having a Ball"; "Dreams, screams, thrills, chills"; "Party with the Animals"; and "A World of Fun" were showcased in previous fairs.
 One of the greatest aspects of the annual fair is its agricultural and livestock exhibits which clearly provide the greatest variety of such exhibits anywhere within Palm Beach County.
 Even though agriculture is such a tremendous part of Palm Beach County's economic base, many school children have never been exposed to it.
 However, at the annual South Florida Fair, not only can they see and learn all about agriculture, but can even witness a calf being born, or learn how a dairy is operated.
 The annual fair attracts nearly 500,000 people through its turnstiles.
 However, 650,000 people will attend various events on the fairgrounds on an annual basis.
 Besides the 150000 ft.
-Americraft (now South Florida Fair) Expo Center, there are 10 other smaller exhibit buildings along with the Cruzan Amphitheater, Agriplex, Palm Beach Model Railroaders and Yesteryear Village.
+Americraft (now South Florida Fair) Expo Center, there are 10 other smaller exhibit buildings along with the iThink Financial Amphitheater, Agriplex, Palm Beach Model Railroaders and Yesteryear Village.
 These events constitute 250 event days.